san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             url: "docs.google.com/forms/d/e/1FAIpQLSdiQP1ccPst7SczWQl7WY6UBsv3YtJFYY_dtsRqWhsWesIkwA/viewform"
       description: >-

-        <p>The LaunchPad program is geared to helping startup companies and young entrepreneur build the fundamental knowledge towards a successful launch based by giving access to free resources and support.</p>
+        <p>The LaunchPad program is geared towards helping startup companies and entrepreneurs build the fundamental knowledge required to launch a successful company.</p>

+        <p>Our goal is to provide access to free resources and support in building a pitch deck, defining a marketing plan, and doing any competitive analytics.
+Basically we want to help make sure your idea is sound.</p>

-        <p>The end goal is to prepare you to pitch your idea in front of investors for funding.
-Either way, the knowledge gain will be able to set you on the right path creating your own destiny.</p>
+        <p>Success for this program is getting you to the stage where you can present your idea in front of investors for potential funding.
+With the knowledge gained, you will have the ability to set your own path of creating your destiny.</p>

-        <p>There are multiple ways you can get involved.</p>
+        <p>There are multiple ways you can get involved:</p>

         <ol>
-          <li>We are looking for your startup and entrepreneurs that want to be part of the program as we are currently preparing for our pilot launch.</li>
+          <li>We are looking for startup and entrepreneurs that want to be part of the program as we are currently preparing for our pilot launch.</li>

-          <li>We are looking mentors and coaches.</li>
+          <li>We are looking individuals and companies to help be mentors and coaches.</li>

-          <li>We are looking for inventors.</p>
+          <li>We are looking for partner inventors.</li>
         </ol>

         <p>If you would like to get involved in this program, please sign up and someone will be in contact with you.</p>